Jingnyeong

-Jikryeong, sometimes written as jikryung or jingnyeong and also known as jikryeongpo, is a type of po with a straight neckline.
-It could be worn as outwear by men and was sometimes worn under the danryeong.
-The jikryeong was worn in ordinary times and was worn all year round.
+Jingnyeong, sometimes written as jikryung or jikryeong and also known as jingnyeongpo, is a type of po with a straight neckline.
+It could be worn as outwear by men and was sometimes worn under the dallyeong.
+The jingnyeong was worn in ordinary times and was worn all year round.
 It was also worn as a mourning attire during the Joseon period.
 Following the Japanese invasion (1592–1598), its usage as an outerwear decreased and was more often used as an undergarment.
-After the latter half of the 17th century, the jikryeong was turned into an inner lining for the danryeong, thus turning to a single lined garment.
+After the latter half of the 17th century, the jingnyeong was turned into an inner lining for the dallyeong, thus turning to a single lined garment.

 Design and construction

-The collar of the jikryeong as its name indicate is straight collar, closing to the right side.
-It may also come with rectangular side panels (무, moo) on each side of the robe.
+The collar of the jingnyeong as its name indicate is straight collar, closing to the right side.
+It may also come with rectangular side panels (무, mu) on each side of the robe.

 Textile and colour

-The jikryeong could be unlined, lined, and padded.
+The jingnyeong could be unlined, lined, and padded.
 It was natural raw hemp white in colour when used as a mourning attire.